Frank's Track: Critical reception

 Christopher Hooton of The Independent described Ocean's vocals on the song as a "stunning contribution".
 Jake Indiana of Highsnobiety gave a highly positive reception towards the track with the question: "What does it say about our cultural addiction to Frank Ocean that he can turn in a 30-second long studio demo and it becomes an essential part of someone else's album?"

 Commercial performance

-Upon the release of the featuring album, "Frank's Track" debuted at number 5 on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart and never charted on it again.
+Upon the release of the album, "Frank's Track" debuted at number 5 on the US Billboard Bubbling Under R&B/Hip-Hop Singles chart and never charted on it again.
 It also debuted at number 168 in the UK, making the song the lowest charting track from The Life of Pablo in the country.